Flourless Chocolate Pumpkin Roll Cake

 For the Nutella ganache:

-- Place the Nutella and chocolate chips in a heatproof bowl.
+- Place 1/3 cup chocolate hazelnut spread and 2 Tablespoons semi-sweet chocolate chips in a heatproof bowl.

-- In a small saucepan on the stove or in the microwave, heat the heavy cream just to a simmer.
+- In a small saucepan on the stove or in the microwave, heat 1/2 cup heavy whipping cream just to a simmer.

 - Pour the hot cream over the chocolate chips and Nutella, and stir until smooth.